ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 35 - The Obstacle is the Way: The Ancient Art of Turning Adversity to Advantage - Ryan Holiday

-Draws on the philosophy of the Stoics to guide you in every situation, showing that what blocks our path actually opens one that is new and better.
+What blocks our path actually opens one that is new and better.

 ### 36 - How to Get Filthy Rich In Rising Asia - Mohsin Hamid